We are seeking dedicated and passionate casual academic staff to assist with the delivery of our program in 2019

 Teaching students in Adelaide Medical School, you will be responsible for upholding the academic quality and integrity of the program, in consultation with the Program and Course Coordinators.

-You will be located at either the Biomedical precinct in the recently completed Adelaide Health & Medical Sciences building, or the newly refurbished Helen Mayo South Building on Frome Road, and participate in supporting students in the medical program through clinical assessments as directed by the coordinators and will provide student support in the medical program as directed by the course coordinators.
+You will be located at either the Biomedical precinct in the recently completed Adelaide Health & Medical Sciences building, or the newly refurbished Helen Mayo South Building on Frome Road, and participate in supporting students in the medical program through clinical assessments as directed by the coordinators and will provide student support in the medical program as directed by the course coordinator.

 To be successful you will need: